-We all bring our coolers with us in camping and other outdoor adventures.
+We all bring our coolers with us when camping and other outdoor adventures.
 But the adventure becomes a sad one when we find out that all the ice in the cooler has melted and our food has soaked up with water.

 Depending on your cooler packing method, it can surely last for longer and keep your food and beverage cool and chilly.